|Mon 1 May – Fri 5 May 2017||5 full days||Box Hill||Open now|

 You may also like to subscribe to our eNewsletter to stay informed about future scholarship opportunities.

-To register, please download, complete and return the Nurse Registration Form 2016 and Statement of Course Requirements Acknowledgement form to the Clinical & Community Education Unit (contact details below).
+To register, please download, complete and return the Nurse Registration Form 2016 to the Clinical & Community Education Unit (contact details below).

 Course registration requires full payment of the course fees unless other arrangements have been made with the course coordinator.